jeffbass/imagenode/docs/settings-yaml.rst

 Specifying **Multiple** Camera Detectors of the Same Type
 =========================================================
-Multiple Regions of Interest (ROI) are capable with the same detector.
+Multiple Regions of Interest (ROI) are possible with the same detector.
 For example, if a region, such as the sidewalk approaching your front door, is of special interest, this region can be defined and named in order to generate log notifications for that specific ROI.